 By Sophie Lorre — 10 Sep 2021

 Much of the beauty of travel can be in getting lost, spontaneous interactions and the great unknown.
 However, these experiences can be far smoother and richer with the use of technology.
-2021 is in the midst of massive change, so we wanted to cover the important technology developments in travel and tourism and how you can leverage these trends.
+2022 is in the midst of massive change, so we wanted to cover the important technology developments in travel and tourism and how you can leverage these travel industry trends. .
 Let’s look in more detail at the way technology is being used in travel and tourism right now.

 Travel and smartphones go together like piña coladas and tiny umbrellas.
 The computers in the palms of our hands make it simple to find new travel experiences, check reviews, and book online wherever we happen to be.
 Online and mobile reservations have become standard practice, as they offer a secure transaction and easy ticket management for guests.